 MULTIFUN (C-NMP/0878) Multifunctional Nanotechnology for selective detection and Treatment of cancer”, FP7-NMP-2010-LARGE-4; 262943-2 MULTIFUN CP-IP

-NANOBIOMAGNET (S2009/MAT-1726) Fundamentos y aplicaciones de moleculas, nanopartículas y nanoestructuras (Madrid Community).
+NANOBIOMAGNET (S2009/MAT-1726) Fundamentos y aplicaciones de moleculas, nanopartículas y nanoestructuras (Comunidad de Madrid).

 MULTIPLAB (MAT2008-01489/NAN):”Preparation of multifunctional nanoplatforms for bioimaging” (Spanish Science and innovation Ministry).
 The main objective of the present project is to obtain new multifunctional magnetic nanoplatforms based on Fe-Si-Bi by thermal decomposition and laser pyrolysis, and to develop new colloidal processing routes such as coating with inorganic compounds or encapsulation into liposomes to optimize the performance of such materials as molecular probes for different medical imaging techniques than MPI.